TomasBoda/agent-lang/thesis.md

     property y = y + random(-1, 1);

     property people = agents(person);
-    property in_proximity = filter(people => p => dist(p.x, p.y, x, y) <= distance);
+    property in_proximity = filter(people | p -> dist(p.x, p.y, x, y) <= distance);
 }
 ```
-The `filter()` function takes a Lambda expression as a parameter.
+The `filter()` function takes a set comprehension expression as a parameter.
 We use the `p` parameter to access each individual agent instance and their properties.
-Finally, the right-hand side of the lambda expression is used for filtering the agent array based on the proximity of each agent instance to the current agent.
+Finally, the right-hand side of the set comprehension expression is used for filtering the agent array based on the proximity of each agent instance to the current agent.
 The result of `in_proximity` property is a filtered array of agents of type `person`.

 ### 3.6 Core Library
 The AgentLang's core library consists of several built-in functions necessary for agent manipulation as well as mathematical calculations.
 Below is the complete list of built-in functions and their usage.